Recipes, Tutorials, and Products for Moms

 • Dehydrate: Create flat, chip like...

-Cooking Capacity
+Air Fryer Vs. Microwave Cooking Capacity

 The size of your cooking appliance and its cooking capacity are two of the most vital aspects to take into consideration when shopping for either an air fryer or a microwave.
-They’re especially vital if you usually cook for a lot of people and the last thing you want is a limiting appliance.

 If you take any air fryer and compare it with any microwave oven, it’s bright as day that air fryers are more compact and lightweight than microwaves.
-However, they don’t offer as much cooking capacity as microwaves do.
-So, you have a choice to make, large capacity, or compactness?

-Does that mean that you should completely disregard air fryers when it comes to bulk cooking?
-Not necessarily!
 Even though air fryers are smaller than microwaves, there are units that flaunt deep chambers, allowing for bulk cooking.
 The Dash DFAF455GBRD01 is a good example.
+It’s also cool because it has an included pot for reheating liquids.

-Black+Decker EM720CB7 Digital Microwave Oven with Turntable...
+BLACK+DECKER EM720CB7 Digital Microwave Oven with Turntable...

 • Pre-programmed buttons for popcorn,...